 organizations you care about most.

-to Temple Isaiah directly from your IRA is still a great way to support our
+to Temple Isaiah directly from your traditional or Roth IRA is a great way to support our

 work while enjoying tax savings for those 70½ or older.
 A married couple can